duckdb/duckdb-web/docs/sql/introduction.md

 INSERT INTO weather VALUES ('San Francisco', 46, 50, 0.25, '1994-11-27');
 ```

-Constants that are not numeric values (e.g. text and dates) must be surrounded by single quotes (`''`), as in the example.
+Constants that are not numeric values (e.g., text and dates) must be surrounded by single quotes (`''`), as in the example.
 Input dates for the date type must be formatted as `'YYYY-MM-DD'`.

 We can insert into the *cities* table in the same manner.